Regional Facilities Auckland (RFA)

 RFA provides a regional approach to running and developing Auckland’s vibrant arts, culture and heritage, leisure, sport and entertainment sectors through landmark venues, business units and strategic partnerships.

-RFA manages more than $968 million of major regional facilities and iconic venues accross the city.
+RFA manages more than $1 billion of major regional facilities and iconic venues accross the city.

 RFA directly manages the following venues: